baratgabor/GridOS/README.md

   - [Example module class with all interfaces implemented](#example-module-class-with-all-interfaces-implemented)
   - [Instantiating the framework and registering a module](#instantiating-the-framework-and-registering-a-module)

 !!
 Project halted, because in-game programming and LCD block display capabilities don't get a lot of love lately from the developers of Space Engineers.
+In fact, in-game programming is now classified as an "unofficial feature" which is disabled by default.
 But hopefully I'll finish implementing the planned features and optimizations sometime in the future.
 If you'd like that, let me know.

 ## Menu Demo